 Windsor Gardens is an assisted living community for seniors who need some level of assistance in order to experience an enriched and fulfilled life.
 Our community offers senior adults personalized assistance and health care in a quality residential setting.

+- Locally owned and operated

+- Three apartment sizes

+- Three levels of care 24-hour nursing on-site

+- Medication management

+- Activities program

+- VA benefits for veterans and widows

 Come...
 Let Us Treat You Like Royalty.